-- Assumes employee housing rental revenue increase of 40% due to the anticipation of increased housing units, with vehicle registration fees to remain relatively flat. - Credits related to Build America Bonds and Qualified Energy Conservation Bonds assume a sequestration reduction rate of 5.7%.
+- Assumes employee housing rental revenue increase of 53% to the 2022 forecast due to the anticipation of increased housing units, with vehicle registration fees to remain relatively flat. - Credits related to Build America Bonds and Qualified Energy Conservation Bonds assume a sequestration reduction rate of 5.7%.

 Farebox Recovery Ratio is the percentage of total operating revenues that passengers pay through fares.
 The Authority's farebox recovery ratio has historically been approximately 18% to 20% for regional transit services.
 During the COVID-19 pandemic in 2020 and 2021, it decreased to approximately 11% as a result of seated capacity constraints and reduced ridership.
-In 2022, the Authority estimates a 7% farebox recovery ratio due to the implementation of the fare reductions implemented on November 22, 2021, and the elimination of the EOTC no-fare subsidy contribution to the Authority.
+In 2023, the Authority estimates an 8% farebox recovery ratio due to the implementation of the fare reductions implemented on November 22, 2021, and the elimination of the EOTC no-fare subsidy contribution to the Authority, which began in 2022.